Yenuli-Perera/GUI-CW/README.md

 # Graphical User Interface
-Develop in my first year by using C#, .Net
+Developed in my first year by using C#, .Net